 includes a button to submit a database search using checked terms from

-the thesaurus tree In this scenario, vocational rehabilitation is the main term.
+In this scenario, vocational rehabilitation is the main term.
 Vocational rehabilitation is part of a broader category, psychosocial rehabilitation.
 Specialized areas of vocational rehabilitation appear in the Narrower Terms list.
 The Related Terms list shows terms associated with vocational rehabilitation, although they are not part of the thesaurus tree for vocational rehabilitation.
 The scope note at the bottom of the screen clarifies or defines the main term.
 At this point, the patron can:

 To use term(s) on